USEPA/pyaqsapi/docs/manual/pyaqsapiFunctions-Long.rst

 Functions Exported by pyaqsapi
 ====================================================
-The pyaqsapi package includes the following submodules which are not loaded by default:
+The pyaqsapi package includes the following submodules that are loaded by default:
 ::